-- participants to use while kayaking. - 3.4.
+- 3.4.
 Inform participants of known and anticipated hazards, safety procedures and appropriate behaviour. - 3.5.
 Check and confirm that all participant equipment is fitted and adjusted. - 4.
-Instruct a kayaking 4.1.
-Conduct warm up and or introductory activities for session. - participants to reduce the risk of injury.
-4.2.
-Monitor individual participant's performance during - kayaking session.
-4.3.
+Instruct kayaking session. - 4.1.
+Conduct warm-up and or introductory activities for participants to reduce the risk of injury. - 4.2.
+Monitor individual participant's performance during kayaking session. - 4.3.
 Apply clear and accurate instructional techniques to impart activity specific knowledge, kayaking skills and safety and rescue procedures. - 4.4.
-Demonstrate procedures for dealing with emergency and non-routine situations according to organisational policies and procedures. - 4.5.
 Allow time for cooling down at the end of the session, and inform participants of opportunities to further develop their kayaking skills and knowledge. - 5.1.
 Retrieve, inspect, repair and store equipment according to organisational policies and procedures. - 5.2.
 Provide opportunities for participants to identify their personal progress and satisfaction with the session, and give feedback as required. - 5.3.
 Evaluate relevant aspects of kayaking session, and determine the level of learning achieved. - 5.4.
-Identify potential areas of improvement for future kayaking instructional sessions.

-5. Complete post session responsibilities.
+Identify potential areas of improvement for future kayaking instructional sessions. - 5.
+Complete post session responsibilities.